 Start by having a look inside the opening of the rear muffler.
 If the bike has a spark arrester fitted, it may have become dirty and needs a good cleaning not to restrict airflow.

 Also, look for mud or some other debris clogging the pipe.
-If you’ve been riding in deep mud and you’ve stopped the engine, dirt may have gotten inside the system.
+If you’ve been riding in deep mud and stopped the engine, dirt may have gotten inside the system.
 In this case, you need to disassemble everything to clean the inside of the exhaust.

 I’ve not had this happen with mice, but when we start preparing the different implements on the farm in the springtime, it’s common to find bird nests in the strangest places.